BIMSBbioinfo/pigx_docs/pigx-bs-seq.md

 users (although advanced users may freely re-define any such variables in their own settings file, and by so doing, overwrite them).

-## Execution
+# Running the pipeline

-After editting the above input files, the bsseq pipeline can be executed with the command: `./pigx-bsseq [sample sheet] -s [settings file]` with further options, described in the README (for example, the flag `--dry-run` can be added to confirm valid input settings before execution).
+After editting the above input files, the bsseq pipeline can be executed with the command: `pigx-bsseq [sample sheet] -s [settings file]` with further options, described in the README (for example, the flag `--dry-run` can be added to confirm valid input settings before execution).

+# Output description

 Once the pipeline is executed, the desired output directory is created, along with various sub-directories for intermediate steps in the process, each of which are named with prefixes to indicate their (approximate) order in sequence.
 In most cases, these processes have their own interim reports and log files.
 For example, `06_sorting` contains the sorted `.bam` file after alignments, and `07_methyl_calls` contains information on average methylation in various formats, while `01_raw_QC` is the earliest step --quality control of the raw inputs.

 ## Analysis
 In the `out-dir` folder, PiGx will create a sub-directory